best adobe illustrator alternatives free and paid

 Affinity Designer

-Affinity Designer is another vector graphic design software that offers a powerful, professional solution for digital artists and designers.
-It's known for its precision, speed, and smoothness, making it a popular choice among professionals who require high-quality results.
+Affinity Designer is another vector graphic design program that serves as a professional Adobe Illustrator alternative for digital artists and designers.
+Equipped with precision, speed, and smoothness, it's a popular choice among professionals who seek a high standard of performance.

 Operating system: It's available for both macOS, Windows, and iPad.